 01 of 10

-A Better Homes & Gardens Special publication.
-We like this particular magazine because it features real gardeners with different interests and different gardening challenges.
+We like this Better Homes & Gardens Special publication because it features real gardeners with different interests and different gardening challenges.
 We also enjoy the planting diagrams and the way it incorporates garden crafts.

 02 of 10